facebookresearch/r3m/README.md

-# Visual Representation Learning for Robotic Manipulation
+# R3M: Pre-Training Reusable Representations for Robotic Manipulation using Diverse Human Videos

 This project studies how to learn generalizable visual representation for robotics from videos of humans and natural language.